IyAmGroot/updatedPortfolio2/README.md

 # [Start Bootstrap - Resume](https://startbootstrap.com/template-overviews/resume/)

 I used the following template to create this version of my profile site.
+I updated the content with content scoped to me.

 [Resume](https://startbootstrap.com/template-overviews/resume/) is a resume and CV theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features a fixed sidebar with content sections to build a simple, yet elegant resume.